 Follow this link for additional information on what constitutes discrimination and harassment, where to report it, how it is handled and other aspects in detail.
-This document is also available in hard copy by contacting 863-2216.

 2.7.4 Drugs in the Workplace

 All employees are prohibited from the unlawful manufacture, distribution, dispensing, possession or use of illegal drugs and controlled substances, and abuse or misuse of prescription medications on Brown's premises or as part of University activities, in vehicles owned or provided by Brown, at work sites at which University duties are being performed by employees, or in the workplace (unless specifically authorized).
 Reporting to work or working while impaired by alcohol or illegal drugs is also prohibited.
 In addition, the use of alcohol or illegal drugs while using machinery or heavy equipment owned or operated by Brown is prohibited.
 Examples of substance abuse and misuse related behaviors not tolerated by the University include, but are not limited to: